 Be secretive.
 “We live in a culture of complete transparency that didn’t exist ten years ago,” says Fraone.
 Now, shared e-calendars are available for our coworkers to see and we’re forever tethered to our smartphones.
 There’s no reason to tell someone when you’re leaving the office for the night, and you don’t need to note your every out-of-office absence on your calendar.
 Your time is your own.
 Take time for yourself.

 Prep for tomorrow.
 Before heading home, evaluate the next day’s work to figure out what’s high priority, what can wait, and what can be delegated.Fraone recommends scheduling the tasks into a private Google calendar for a helpful visual.

 Schedule free time.
 Lunch with a coworker?
 After-work drinks with friends?
-This kind of down time makes you more productive.
+This kind of down time makes you more productive and helps work balance.
 So schedule these dates like work appointments—relaxation deserves the same respect as a meeting or a conference call.

 Be candid with your boss about boundaries.
 Yes, some employers do see employees as machines that should be “on” around the clock.
 Most don’t, but miscommunication happens all the time.
 Maybe the boss who emails you constantly simply does it because she’s disorganized and doesn’t expect you to reply to her every missive.
 If you do so, you create a self-perpetuating cycle.
 The more you respond, the more she’ll email.
 Remember: There’s no shame in creating boundaries.
 Tell her you’re off duty in the evening, but will respond in the morning first-thing.